Mobirise

 Dr. Gopal K. R.

-Read the original monograph (Unity of Space-Matter Manifestations) published as early as in January 1988
+Read the original monograph (Unity of Space-Matter Manifestations) published in January 1988, that marked the first landmark in the journey to Avyakta.

 Q: What is the outline of the evolution of the idea of the fabric of space?